 - A rideshare insurance policy or rideshare endorsement adds coverage while you’re on duty, eliminating coverage gaps.

 When you’re picking up riders in your personal vehicle, you may assume that your personal auto policy covers you.
 But since you’re earning money by chauffeuring others, it probably won’t.

 Once you log into the rideshare app and mark that you’re available, most personal plans stop providing protection.
-So if you get into an accident while you’re waiting for someone to request a ride, you may not be covered.
+So, if you get into an accident while you’re waiting for someone to request a ride, you might not be covered.
 Rideshare insurance fills in this gap so you’re covered all the time, whether your rideshare app is on or off.

 If you’re using your car for commercial purposes, don’t try to hide it from your insurance company.
 If they find out, your insurer could cancel your policy.

 Ridesharing services like Lyft and Uber are considered transportation network companies (TNCs).
 And while both Lyft and Uber offer insurance for their drivers, their policies may not completely protect you.

 When you work as a rideshare driver, your work involves three main phases, sometimes known as “periods.”
 Your TNC’s insurance coverage varies, depending on what phase of rideshare driving you’re in.
 This table explains the coverage provided by Uber and Lyft during each phase.